KirilBourakov/PestoFish2/README.md

 Pestofish
 ==============
-Pestofish is a chess engine that uses search, static evaluation functions, and a convolutional neural network to play chess.
+Pestofish2 is a WIP improvement on the original [PestoFish](https://github.com/KirilBourakov/Pestofish), featuring an engine written in C++.

 # Code
 main.py - Call the to run the game \